RIZ00M/RIZ00M/README.md

 I'm most productive with Python and Bash, but also very comfortable across Java, Lua and C#, and I also daily drive on Linux because it is more productive for me.
 Currently learning and working at internships which many are non disclosable due to their security level clearance. **I am also always open to support local businesses with IT in any way I can with IT and have a lot of experience in doing so!**

-**What I'm looking for:** Software Engineering or Cyber Security roles.
-Open to connect with anyone, I am very outgoing.
+**What I'm currently doing:** Studying Software Engineering and later moving onto a masters in Cyber Security.

 </td>
 </tr>